tekknolagi/isdt/assignments/05-bld-investigative.md

 1. Line 62 looks different from most other lines.
 It starts with `.PHONY` and lists a number of targets.
 What is the purpose of this line?
 What could happen if it were not present?

+## Submitting your work

+You should write your answers in a file, `answers.txt`, split into two sections.

+Please submit with `provide comp50isdt bld-investigative answers.txt`.
+You must be logged into the homework server to use Provide.